SAP-samples/event-driven-integrations-codejam/exercises/03-cloud-events-at-sap/README.md

-# Exercise XX - SAP's adoption of CloudEvents
+# Exercise 03 - SAP's adoption of CloudEvents

 In the previous exercise, we got familiar with the CloudEvents specification.
 Now we will have a look on why being familiar with the CloudEvents specification is important in the SAP world.